Ruffe: Life cycle

-Life for the Eurasian ruffe, starts as an egg, like other fish.
-Egg sizes typically range from 0.34 to 1.3 mm in diameter, depending on the size of the female.
+Ruffe egg sizes typically range from 0.34 to 1.3 mm in diameter, depending on the size of the female.
 If the same female has a second batch in the same season, the eggs will be smaller than the first batch.
 The size of the second batch of eggs is about 0.36 to 0.47 mm, while the first batch of eggs goes from 0.90 to 1.213 mm in size.
 If the female lays twice in one season, there is usually one in late winter/early spring and one in late summer.
 Hatching occurs in 5–12 days in temperatures of 10–15 C.

 The next stage in life is the embryonic/juvenile stage.
 Embryos that are freshly hatched are between 3.5 and 4.4 mm in size.
 These embryos are sedentary for 3–7 days, and in that time grow to about 4.5 to 5.0 mm in length.
 One week after the hatching, the young ruffe start to swim and feed actively; they do not form schools at this age.

 From here, the ruffe gradually mature until they are 2–3 years old, when they reach full maturity.
 At full length, the adult ruffe is usually around 20 cm, and a maximum of 29 cm Growth usually occurs more when the ruffe is in clear, brackish waters.
 Generally, female and male ruffe do not live longer than 7 to 11 years.